Oregon Rockhounding Regulations

 River and Creek Rockhounding Regulations

-If the river or creek is designated Essential Salmon Habitat you may collect up to one cubic yard of wood, rocks or gravel per year using non-motorized equipment without needing a removal-fill permit.
+If the river or creek is designated as Essential Salmon Habitat, you may collect up to one cubic yard of wood, rocks, or gravel per year using non-motorized equipment without needing a removal-fill permit.

-If the stream is a designated State Scenic Waterway, you need a scenic waterway removal-fill permit to collect any materials.
-You can collect up to 50 cubic yards of material per year without a removal-fill permit for all other waterways.
+If the stream is designated as a State Scenic Waterway, you need a scenic waterway removal-fill permit to collect materials.
+However, you can collect up to 50 cubic yards of material annually from all other waterways without a removal-fill permit.

 Oregon Coast Rockhounding Regulations

-While a particular part of the beach might be a part of the Oregon State Park and follows regulations given below, there are some general rules for collecting materials at the beach.
+A particular part of the beach might be part of the Oregon State Park.
+In this case, follow the regulations For Oregon State Parks.
+However, there are some general rules for collecting materials on the Oregon Coast beaches.

-You can remove no more than a one-gallon container per person per day of agates and other non-living items such as shells, stones, and fossils and up to three gallons per person per calendar year.
+You can remove no more than one gallon of agates and other non-living items such as shells, stones, and fossils per person per day, up to three gallons per person per calendar year.

 Removal for Personal Use: